Trans-Saharan gas pipeline: Technical features

-The annual capacity of the pipeline would be up to 30 billion cubic meters of natural gas.
-It would have a diameter of 48 to 56 in.
-The pipeline was originally expected to be operational by 2015.
-The original investment for the pipeline was expected to be around US$10 billion and for gas gathering centers around $3 billion.
+The annual capacity of the pipeline will be up to 30 billion cubic meters of natural gas.
+It will have a diameter of 48 to 56 in.

-As of 2019 the project was still in the prospect phase.

 Operator

-The pipeline is to be built and operated by the partnership between the NNPC and Sonatrach.
-The company would include also the Republic of Niger.
-Initially NNPC and Sonatrach would hold a total 90% of shares, while Niger would hold 10%.
+The pipeline is to be built and operated in partnership between NNPC and Sonatrach.
+The operator company would also include Niger.
+Initially, NNPC and Sonatrach would hold a total 90% of shares, while Niger would hold 10%.

 Russian gas company Gazprom has negotiated with Nigeria about its possible participation in the project.
-Also Indian company GAIL, France's Total S.A., Italy's Eni SpA and Royal Dutch Shell have expressed interest in participating in the project.
-According to the Algerian energy minister Chakib Khelil "only partners that can bring something to the project, not just money, should be there."
-Energy ministers of Algeria and Nigeria have said that "if things go well, there will be no need to bring international oil companies into the project" and "if the need for partnership in the project arises, not every partner will be welcome on board on the project."
+Indian company GAIL, France's TotalEnergies, Italy's Eni SpA and Royal Dutch Shell have also expressed interest in participating.

+According to Algerian energy minister Chakib Khelil "only partners that can bring something to the project, not just money, should be there."
+The energy ministers of Algeria and Nigeria have said that "if things go well, there will be no need to bring international oil companies into the project" and "if the need for partnership in the project arises, not every partner will be welcome on board on the project."